autowarefoundation/autoware.universe/perception/autoware_crosswalk_traffic_light_estimator/README.md

 ## Purpose

+`autoware_crosswalk_traffic_light_estimator` estimates pedestrian traffic signals which can be summarized as the following two tasks:
-`autoware_crosswalk_traffic_light_estimator` estimates pedestrian traffic signals which are not subject to be detected by perception pipeline.
+- Estimate pedestrian traffic signals which are not subject to be detected by perception pipeline.
-It also estimates whether the pedestrian traffic signals are flashing and modifies the result.
+- Estimates whether pedestrian traffic signals are flashing and modifies the result.

 This module works without `~/input/route`, but its behavior is outputting the subscribed results as is.

 ## Inputs / Outputs